mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter8.md

 *Run* is the method called each time the function is executed.
 The *Run* method uses a helper method named *AnalyzeImageAsync* to pass each blob added to the "uploaded" container to the Computer Vision API for analysis.
 Then it calls a helper method named *StoreBlobWithMetadata* to create a copy of the blob in either the "profile-pics" container or the "rejected" container, depending on the scores returned by *AnalyzeImageAsync*.

 Click the *Save* button at the top of the code editor to save your changes.
-The click *View Files*.
+Then click *View Files*.

 <img src="images/chapter8/save-run-file.png" class="img-medium" />